 Whilst you can upload videos directly onto Curatr the platform isn’t set up for the making the most of video streaming so we would suggest a different approach.

-When considering where to host your videos, feel free to use a YouTube account, as you can do quite a lot with customisable settings to make your video appear exactly as desired.
-However, in a corporate world, you may come across issues with company firewalls and privacy settings that could block you from using YouTube extensively.
+When considering where to host your videos, feel free to use a YouTube account, as these are free and quite customisable.
+However, in a corporate world, you may come across issues with company firewalls and privacy settings that could block you from using YouTube to host all video content.

 If these concerns do come about, we suggest platforms such as Vimeo or Wistia, as they allow you to apply a range of settings to ensure privacy and protection of your IP address.
 Both platforms also offer some great analytic tools to help understand usage of videos you post.

 We have created some guidance on embedding video for you.